StevenClontz/DMSGSL-CodeOfLaws/CodeOfLaws.md

 ## Article 4: Meetings

-The GSL will hold one open meeting during each semester: fall, spring, and summer.
-These meetings are open to all DMS graduate students.
-Leaders may also meet amongst themselves and others additionally as needed in order to fulfill the GSL's mission and responsibilities.
+The GSL will hold at least one meeting during each semester: Fall, Spring, and Summer.
+These meetings will be open to all DMS graduate students.

 ## Article 5: Ratification and Amendments